Mom Identity is Something That Social Media Mismanages

 - Then break it down into two sections.
 One, why it caused you to feel a certain way; and two, is that person (or situation) deserving of making you feel that way.
 Should we really merit anger towards those who forget our names?
 Do they have that much control over our lives?

 - Next, take time to process it all.
-Honestly, most of my emotions calm down after thought and sitting still.
+Honestly, most of my emotions calm down after sitting still.
 There is a chance, yours may, too.

-- Last, study, study, and study some more.
+- Last, study, study, then study some more.
 Read positive influences regarding motherhood.
-Meditate over Proverbs 31 in your Bibles and pray about it.
+Meditate on Proverbs 31 in your Bibles and pray about it.
 Recharge from the inside.

 What is your situation?

 Do you struggle with mom identity or have you experienced any of the same blurbs on social media?
 How do you handle it?
 Obviously, I am okay being known as a mother.
 If everyone fails to remember that I am also a freelance writer, avid gardener, or any of my other million hobbies, I will be perfectly fine.

 Lastly, worth does not come from the outside.